 Tropical Hardwoods | $8 – $15 |

 Height will be different depending on local city codes and homeowner expectations.
 On average, local front yard codes for residential areas limit a fence to between 3 and 4 feet in height.
-Back or side yard structures can usually be around 6 feet tall.
+Back or side yard structures can be around 6 feet tall.
 Those who need to make repairs will need to consider costs based on those heights.

 The amount of damage will affect how much you pay.
 In most cases, the extent of damage depends on the type of wood.
 For example, pressure-treated lumber has many preservatives, so it will last indefinitely.
-Compared to other types, cedar and redwood stand up well underground and will not need much stain or paint to handle the elements.
+Compared to other types, cedar and redwood stand up well underground and won’t need much stain or paint to handle the elements.

 Those who invest in these kinds of materials are less likely to experience extensive amounts of harm.
 If they invest in less expensive materials, they might have a greater amount, which could mean more extensive repairs and a higher overall price.